 With respect to conservation and renewable resources, the customers' goal is to acquire the lowest cost resources through continued reliance on the least-cost planning concepts embedded in the Northwest Power Act as implemented by the NW Power Planning Council in its Regional Power Plan on a region wide basis.
-This will encourage the acquisition of all cost-effective conservation and renewable resources are acquired along with more conventional generation resources to ensure an adequate, efficient, economic and reliable power system for the region.
+This will encourage the acquisition of all cost-effective conservation and renewable resources, along with more conventional generation resources to ensure an adequate, efficient, economic and reliable power system for the region.

-The customer conservation and renewable resource proposal relies on existing institutions and proven program delivery mechanisms, but adapted to a customer - BPA business relationship that shifts the primary responsibility for load growth to the customer, and places less reliance on BPA as the regional power supplier of choice.
-This proposal was designed to conform to the principles articulated by the NW Power Planning Council and public interest representatives.
+The customer conservation and renewable resource proposal relies upon existing institutions and proven program delivery mechanisms, but adapted to a customer-BPA business relationship that shifts the primary responsibility for load growth to the customer, and places less reliance on BPA as the regional power supplier of choice.
+This proposal was designed to stabilize and enhance the funding for conservation and renewable resources over the term of the new contracts, and to conform to the principles articulated by the NW Power Planning Council and public interest representatives.
 The roles of the various parties under the customer conservation and renewable proposal are described below.